 Role Description Collection Collects Inventory and message log information from each device to be listed in ZENworks Control Center and outputs the information to reports.
-Both ZENworks Primary Servers and Satellites can act as collection servers.
+Both ZENworks Primary Servers and Satellites can act as Collection servers.
 Configuration Provides configuration settings and registration information to devices.
-Only ZENworks Primary Servers can act as configuration servers.

-Role Description Content Provides content to managed devices.
-Both ZENworks Primary Servers and Satellites can act as content servers.
+Only ZENworks Primary Servers can act as Configuration servers.
+Content Provides content to managed devices.
+Both ZENworks Primary Servers and Satellites can act as Content servers.
 Authentication Authenticates managed devices to the Management Zone.
-Both ZENworks Primary Servers and Satellites can act as authentication servers.
+Both ZENworks Primary Servers and Satellites can act as Authentication servers.
 NOTE: The Authentication role is applicable only for the Windows managed devices.
-JoinProxy Helps in performing remote management operations on Windows managed devices that are in private network.
-Displays an URL with host name or IP port details.